shaloo/docs.arcana/docs/an_academy/new_web3_dev.md

 ## Step 3a: Auth Example

-This is a vanilla HTML/JS application that integrates with the Auth SDK, onboards users and allows authenticated users to sign blockchain transactions using the Arcana wallet.
+This is a vanilla HTML/JS application that integrates with the Auth SDK, onboards users, and allows authenticated users to sign blockchain transactions using the Arcana wallet.

 [Auth Example (GitHub) :material-login:](https://github.com/arcana-network/auth/tree/main/examples){ .md-button }